grafana/beyla/docs/sources/tutorial/index.md

    }
    ```
    Observe that it is configured to scrape the metrics in the `localhost:8999` address,
-   same as the value of the `PROMETHEUS_PORT` variable from the previous section.
+   same as the value of the `BEYLA_PROMETHEUS_PORT` variable from the previous section.
 Also,
    the connection details to Grafana Mimir (endpoint and authentication), is going to
    be provided via environment variables.